-Hurricane Harvey and Irma are only two of the recent storms our nation saw devastate families in coastal regions.
+Hurricane Harvey, Irma and Dorian are only three of the recent storms our nation saw devastate families in coastal regions.
 Tons and tons of buildings were completely destroyed by water damage.
 Just as many, if not more, were destroyed after their roofs failed to hold against the wind.

 Powerful winds can wreak all kinds of havoc on your poor rooftop.
 Any kind of overhangs attached to the structure can catch strong gusts, resulting in the roof being blown off the top of the building much more easily.
 On the flip side, a roof with a steep, narrow pitch can catch the wind kind of like a sail and put strain on the entire building.
 Plus, a roof without sufficient hurricane protection installed, of course, may also more easily detach from the rest of the structure.